Widell79/stateStore/readme.md

 ## How ut works

 Whenever dispatch is called, we invoke our app function.
 The app function will then invoke the todos reducer as well as the goals reducer.
 Those will return their specific portions of the state.
 And then, the app function will return a state object with a todos property (the value of which is what the todos reducer returned) and a goals property (the value of which is what the goals reducer returned).

+We use JavaScript constants instead of strings to call our actions.
+Our .dispatch() calls special functions called action creators, instead of passing in unique objects directly to them.